supershaneski/react-ml5-storymaker/README.md

 In `Edit` page, first, press `Start Paragraph` to start a paragraph.

 You can type something into the textarea or leave it blank before pressing `Prompt` button.
+Please wait for a moment as the content is generated.
+It is probably a good idea to put a loader around this part.
+Once the content is generated, it will be appended to the text area.
+You can press `Reject` if you do not like the generated content.
+Pressing `Clear` will delete all contents in the text area.

+If you press `Add`, it will add only sentences that is ending in either period or question mark to the story shown in the preview.
+The rest of the sentences that is not terminated by either one will be left behind in the text area.

+You can add more texts to previous paragraphs by click on it from the preview area.

+I only added `hemingway` and `shakespeare` models for generation because of the file size but you can download other pre-trained models from [here](https://github.com/ml5js/ml5-data-and-models/tree/main/models/charRNNN).

 # Getting Started